bishopdynamics/NetbootStudioV2/Readme.md

 echo "done running late_command"
 ```

-Remember to change `james-netboot` to the hostname of your netboot server.
+Remember to change `netboot-server` to the hostname of your netboot server.

-stage4 scripts can call other stage4 scripts by name using `source_stage4_script`
+stage4 scripts can call other stage4 scripts by name using `source_stage4_script <scriptname>`

 they can also install stage4 packages using `install_package <packagename>`